Sahil-kmclu/masjid-app-2/README.md

-# Masjid Donation Tracker 🕌
+# Masjid Manager Tracking System 🕌

 A modern, responsive web application built with React to manage monthly donations for the masjid imam's salary.
 Track members, record payments, and send automated reminders for pending donations.